svelte-society/recipes-mvp/README.md

 All examples have some variation "with Svelte" appended to them in an attempt to optimize for searchability.

 > NOTE: This is a new project!
 What you see below is an evolving work in progress.
 Please see [Project Goals](https://github.com/svelte-society/recipes-mvp/issues/9) for more.
+We actively need contributions of ideas and content!

 # Table of Contents